|Nutrition Facts (per serving)|

 Mix in the cooked beef, and cook a few minutes until heated through.

 Serve the stroganoff over hot cooked egg noodles and garnish with chopped parsley if desired.
 Enjoy.

-Note: If you want to brown the mushrooms, which is a good idea because it will deepen the flavor of the stroganoff, simply cook the onions separately first.
-When they're translucent, remove from the skillet, and add a little more butter if the skillet is dry.
-Then add about half the mushrooms in a single layer.
-Don't crowd the mushrooms!
-Crowding will steam them instead of brown them.
+If you want to brown the mushrooms, which is a good idea because it will deepen the flavor of the stroganoff, simply cook the onions separately first.